gawati/gawati-docs/docs/source/development/installationsystem.rst

  which options are supported is defined by the installer in the given section

+postinstall
+ additional, optional installation steps where available with the given installer can be activated by listing in postinstall

-There can be any number of addtional items added and defined by the installer script chosen for the section.
+There can be any number of addtional items added and defined by the installer script called in the section.

 resources